SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-2-simple-calculations-exam-problems/reading-numbers-from-console/reading-numbers-from-console.md

 ## Reading Numbers from the Console

 Before going to the tasks, we are going to revise the most important aspects of what we have studied in the previous chapter.
-We will start with reading numbers from the console.
+We will start by reading numbers from the console.

 ### Reading an integer